Skip to main content

 Say no to scams

-Don’t share your personal information or give money to anyone saying you have to pay them to keep Medicaid or CHIP coverage or apply for Marketplace coverage.
-The Marketplace, assister organizations, and your state will never threaten you or anyone in your household or ask for your credit card information or payment to keep or qualify for health coverage.
+Don't share your personal information or give money to anyone saying you have to pay them to keep Medicaid or CHIP coverage or apply for Marketplace coverage.
+The Marketplace,

 Re-apply if you lost or will soon lose Medicaid or CHIP

-If your state says you’re no longer eligible for Medicaid or CHIP coverage, you can re-apply through your state to find out if you still qualify.
+If your state says you’re no longer eligible for Medicaid or CHIP coverage, you can re-apply through your state at any time to find out if you still qualify.
 (In all states, Medicaid and CHIP offers health coverage to some low-income people, families and children, pregnant women, the elderly, and people with disabilities.)

 Check with your employer about job-based coverage